 - give students a chance to work in pairs if they want (some of my writing students hate pair work)

-- allow 10-15 minutes to outline main chunks in the plot
+- allow 10-15 minutes to outline main chunks of the plot

 - point out that each will chunk will need 4 sentences

-- Each student will have divided the story into 5-7 chunks.
+- Each student will divide the story into 5-7 chunks.
 Each chunk will have 4 sentences.